ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - compiz
     - mutter(GNOME 3 uses it), particularly GNOMEShell is a plugin for mutter
     - metalicity(GNOME 2 uses it)
+- DISPLAY env var
+    - `who` will show users logged in and the `FROM` column will show where, if you see just `:1` that's the DISPLAY value of X session
 - xrandr  - check graphics stuff
     - ssh session, i `export DISPLAY=:1` and xrandr finds displays
     - xrandr --output DP-0 --mode 2560x1440